RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 3. It gives everyone a consistent way to communicate about problems.
 Many of our toughtest business challenges can only be solved through teamwork.
 Teams work best when they can speak with each other in a common language or jargon.

-### The Origin of the Algorithm
+The following sections quote Isaacson's description of the Algorithm (in _italics_) followed by commentary from the author of this blog.

-The Algorithm was born in the school of entrepreneurial hard knocks.

 ### 1. Question every requirement.